keaglin/hunters-handbook/README.md

 - We're excited to see what features users are interested in!

 ## Project status
-v0.0.1 officially released! 🎉
+v0.0.2 officially released! 🎉
-v0.0.2 underway
-Under active development as of 10/15/19
+Under active development as of 10/21/19

 ## Installation
 ### Installing the Hunter's Handbook extension on Twitch